top of page

 User Flow Mapping

 Our team visualized an astronaut’s journey over the course of the four-month mission.
-By including time estimates for the first microgreens harvest, our team gained insight into how our solution can reduce supply costs by producing food on-site.
+By including time estimates for the first microgreens harvest, our team gained insight into how our solution can reduce supply costs

 Prototyping